 Can I bring my cat (or dog) to your facility when I can't keep him anymore?
 As an Animal Control facility, we generally do not take surrenders.
 However we may, on a case by case basis, help residents from Springfield, Holyoke or Chicopee.
 All others are asked to contact Dakin Humane Society at 413-781-4000.

 How do I get my dog licensed each year, as required by law?
 Simply bring a copy of your dog's current rabies certificate to your town clerk.
 The town clerk's office is located in the City Hall building of your town.
 Springfield residents may also purchase dog licenses at the Thomas J. O'Connor Center.
 The cost is usually very low, but will be more expensive if your dog is not spayed or neutered.
 Most cities and towns charge more to license an unsterilized dog.
 Unsterilized dogs are more likely to roam, bite people, fight with other animals, reproduce, etc. Please bring a copy of your dog's spay/neuter certificate at the time of licensing to receive the discounted license fee.
 All of these factors increase the cost of animal control programs.
-Dog license renewals are due in April of each year and expire at the end of March the following year.
+Springfield dog license renewals are due in April of each year and expire at the end of March the following year.